Skip to main content

 Spread the love

-In the original material, there was a series of exercises that practised the vocabulary: comprehension questions, gap-fill task, and story retelling.
-Good material will always provide these kinds of multiple opportunities and we can use these as chances to ask questions about different key words throughout the class.
+Good material will always provide these kinds of multiple opportunities and we can use these as chances to ask questions about words throughout the class.
 So when rounding up the first exercise, we might ask about three or words, then during the next task four more, and then after the speaking, correct and ask about two or three more.

 Answers and boardwork

-We might want to write some of the language which is generated by students on the board – especially where students were unable to produce it without our help.
-However, again, don’t feel you have to to begin with.
-Sometimes the language which is generated will already be known or half known and we are encouraging recall, repetition and integration with new language – which is good in itself.
+We might want to write some of the language students try and use when answering CCQs for words on the board.
+However, again, don’t feel you have to do this.
+Sometimes the language will already be known or half known and we are encouraging recall, repetition and integration with new language – which is good in itself.

 claim: If you claim something, does everyone believe you?
 Elicit endings: He claimed he wasn’t there but … / They claim they’ve found the murderer, but …